US Student Visa Requirements for Bangladeshi Students

 - Evidence that you will leave the US once you have completed your course of study.
 This can be in the form of an air ticket out of the US to your home country

 You may also have to appear for a personal interview at the US embassy or consulate.

 *Please note that these are the basic requirements, speak with your IDP counsellor for a detailed list of documents required for visa processing

 Most students who wish to pursue their studies overseas opt for the F-1 Student Visa.
 There are three major steps to its procedure, being:

 SEVIS fee and I-20 form collection

 Once you pay the SEVIS fee, you are given an I-20 form from your new school or college.
-Duly fill the form and bring along for your F-1 interview.
+Duly fill out the form and bring it along for your F-1 interview.

 VISA fee and form collection

 Pay your visa fee at the designated bank and collect the visa form.
-Duly fill the form and bring along for your interview.
+Duly fill out the form and bring it along for your interview.

 Schedule a visa interview with the US embassy in your country.
 The waiting time may vary depending on the visa type.
 Once you complete the interview successfully, you’ll receive your visa 120 days in advance.